-It took me about four years to persuade Cosy to stock super strong Velcro to provide a re-usable alternative to plastic cable ties.
+It took me about four years to persuade Cosy to stock a particular type of VELCRO® fastener to provide a re-usable alternative to plastic cable ties.
 The stuff comes in a roll and you cut the lengths you need.
 It’s not like ordinary Velcro and is particularly useful outside as it doesn’t pick up fluff and gunk.
-To help you understand its benefits I’ve produced a wee quiz to highlight my Velcro Attachment Theory which is quite simple: Velcro works best.
+To help you understand its benefits I’ve produced a wee quiz to highlight my Alternative Attachment Theory which is quite simple: VELCRO® fastener works best.

 1.You want to quickly tie a tarp to a fence or trees.
 Do you:

-- A: Work out the length of Velcro needed and slap it on in a couple of minutes
+- A: Work out the length of VELCRO® fastener needed and slap it on in a couple of minutes

 - B: Fiddle about with cable ties